Understanding PRSI Contributions for People Who are Self Employed

 If you stop being self-employed or your annual income falls below the €5,000 limit, and you are under pensionable age, you may apply to become a voluntary contributor, in order to maintain the continuity of your PRSI record for pension purposes.

-Please contact our taxation department if you have any queries on the above.
+Please contact our Taxation Services department if you have any queries on the above.